Mmo-kali/mmokali.github.io/README.md

 • Utilized a range of tools including CrackMapExec, Metasploit, Responder, and the Impacket suite for penetration testing and security analysis tasks.

 ### [Project 3 link: Keylogger-Advanced](https://github.com/OrlandoCompC/Keylogger-Advanced)
-• Developed a Python keylogger that captures all keys typed by the user and writes them to a file
+• Developed a Python keylogger that captures all keys typed by the user and writes them to a file.

-• Created a feature that collects computer information and writes it to a separate file
+• Created a feature that collects computer information and writes it to a separate file.

-• Implemented encryption for the keylogger's output files to ensure data security
+• Implemented encryption for the keylogger's output files to ensure data security.

-• Created a program to decrypt files encrypted by the Python keylogger
+• Created a program to decrypt files encrypted by the Python keylogger.

 ### [Project 4 link: Palindrome Word Checker in 8086 Assembly](https://github.com/OrlandoCompC/Palindrome_Sentence_Check)
-• Developed an assembly language program that checks whether a given word entered by the user is a palindrome or not
+• Developed an assembly language program that checks whether a given word entered by the user is a palindrome or not.

-• Utilized memory addressing and comparison operations to identify palindrome words within the input string
+• Utilized memory addressing and comparison operations to identify palindrome words within the input string.

-• Employed conditional jumps and looping structures for effective character comparison and traversal
+• Employed conditional jumps and looping structures for effective character comparison and traversal.

-• Utilized iterative processes to analyze and compare characters in the input string for palindrome identification
+• Utilized iterative processes to analyze and compare characters in the input string for palindrome identification.

 • The program accurately counted and displayed the number of palindrome words found within the input sentence.